gagan-bansal/munia-pretty-json/README.md

-    -i, --include ...... include records which match the value of key -e, --exclude ...... exclude records which match the value of key -f, --filter ....... regular expression to filter the records -w, --width ........ width of string to be printed if negative then width is considered backward --level-key ........ log level key, default 'level',
+    -i, --include ...... include records which match the value of key -e, --exclude ...... exclude records which match the value of key -f, --filter ....... regular expression to filter the records -s, --span ......... span as number of characters for the column widh in grid/table view
+    -w, --width ........ width of string to be printed if negative then width is considered backward --level-key ........ log level key, default 'level',